-The left panel in AKVIS Chameleon (Toolbar) contains three groups of tools: pre-processing, post-processing, and additional tools.
+The left panel in AKVIS Chameleon (Toolbar) contains three groups of tools: preprocessing (selection and positioning), post-processing (adjustment and refinement), and additional (auxiliary) tools.
 Different tools are visible depending on the active tab - Before or After.

 The standard selection tools let you quickly create geometric and free-form selections.
 They are especially useful in order to obtain a precise selection shape.

 Attention!
 When using selection tools all the changes made with other tools will be canceled.
 Therefore it is recommended to use the selection tools first!

 Hold Shift to make a square or a circle and to draw a straight line.

 Use the following tools options to adjust the selection:

 Selection Mode defines the result of the interaction of selections:

 Deselect.
 The option clears the selection.

 Apply.
 Press the button to exit the selection mode and place the selected fragment on the top of the background image.

 The automatic selection tools allow to select a fragment for the collage by creating a rough outline.